OrGreenberg/DemystifyingFlux/flux_architecture.md

 ### Step Pre-Process

-Along the sampling trajectory, the transformer is initiated multiple times, once for each sampling step.
-Every initialization uses different parameters:
+Along the sampling trajectory, the transformer runs multiple times, once for each sampling step, where each run uses different parameters:

 - The guiding parameter **timestep** is iterated from the pre-calculated list of values between **1** to **0**.
 - **hidden_state** (mostly referred to as $$z_t$$) is the latent representation which is iteratively refined from Gaussian noise into a clear image.
 It is updated along the sampling trajectory.